BassamS/BassamS/README.md

 ## I'm a Front-End Web Developer!

 - 🔭 Currently working on improving my Developer skills!
-- 🥅 2020 Goals: Contributing to Open Source projects
+- 🥅 2020 Goals: Learning Back-End Development and Contributing to Open Source Projects.
-- ⚡ More about me: I love Hiking, Offroading, Cycling and Playing Guitar
+- ⚡ More about me: I love Hiking, Offroading, Cycling, and Playing Guitar.

 ### Connect with me: